Bryan Bullington: 2001

 With Bullington atop the rotation, the Cardinals put together a great 2001 season, going 21–5 in the Mid-American Conference and winning the regular season title.
-Bullington went 9–3 during the regular season with a conference best 3.01 ERA, and was honored as a unanimous choice for MAC's Pitcher of the Year, becoming the first Cardinal to win the award.
+Bullington went 9–3 during the regular season with a conference-best 3.01 ERA, and was honored as a unanimous choice for MAC's Pitcher of the Year, becoming the first Cardinal to win the award.
 Bullington started the Cardinals opening game of the conference tournament against Miami University, but was removed in the first inning after being struck in the face by a line drive off the bat of Brady Nori.
 The Cardinals were upset by the RedHawks 13–5.
 Despite his injury, Bullington came back and pitched 3 days later in their semi-final game against Kent State.
-He was tagged for 10 hits and 7 runs over 6 innings, taking the loss and eliminating the Cardinals from the tournament.
+He was tagged for 10 hits and seven earned runs over six innings, taking the loss and eliminating the Cardinals from the tournament.
 Despite his rough finish, he ended the season with a 9–4 record and a 3.50 ERA.
 Most notably, his 119 strikeouts on the season led the conference once again and broke Ball State's all-time single season strikeout record.
 He went on to pitch for the U.S. National Team that summer.